-Key consideration3:

-An FMI should

-evaluate and

-understand its

-exposures to its

-custodian banks,

-taking into account the

-full scope of its

-relationships with

-each.
+Key consideration3: An FMI should evaluate and understand its exposures to its custodian banks, taking into account the full scope of its relationships with each.
 The Exchange insists on prudently and strictly selecting depository banks and comprehensively evaluating and monitoring its risk exposures to depository banks.
-ZCE now has 13 depository banks, all of them are reputable national commercial banks.
+ZCE now has 15 depository banks, all of them are reputable national commercial banks or policy banks.
 They ensure the safety of depository banks and diversifies ZCE's risk exposures to depository banks.
 Generally, ZCE inspects and assesses the credit standing and depository business performance of depository banks on a yearly basis and requires a depository bank to report any material business risk or loss that will adversely affect its credit standing to the Exchange and the CFMMC within three business days, accompanied by an analysis of the impact of such business risks or losses on its margin depository business and its responses thereto.

-ZCE has opened a special clearing account at all the 13 depository banks and requires each member to open a special fund account at two or more depository banks in order to diversify risk exposures posed by a single depository bank.
+ZCE has opened a special clearing account at 13depository banks and requires each member to open a special fund account at two or more depository banks.
+ZCE monitors the liquidity and concentration of margin deposited in each depository bank.
 ZCE monitors the liquidity and concentration of margin deposited in each depository bank on a real time basis.
 To test the security of margin deposits, ZCE may, pursuant to applicable rules, conduct risk pressure tests on margin in each depository bank by inter-bank fund transfer on a non-periodic and non-quantitative basis to inspect whether the margin deposits in the depository bank is safe.

-Key consideration4: An FMI's investment strategy should be consistent with its overall risk-management strategy and fully disclosed to its participants, and investments should be secured by, or be claims on, high-quality obligors.
-These investments should

-ZCE's investment strategy is consistent with its overall risk management strategy and is primarily prudent.
-Specifically, ZCE deposits its own funds in state-owned large commercial banks as "readily withdrawable demand or term deposits" to fully protect the security and liquidity of assets.
+Key consideration4: An FMI's investment strategy should be consistent with its overall risk- management strategy and fully disclosed to its participants, and investments should be secured by, or be claims on, high- quality obligors.
+These investments should ZCE's investment strategy is consistent with its overall risk management strategy and is primarily prudent.
+Specifically, ZCE deposits its own funds in state-owned large commercial banks and listed national joint-stock commercial banks as "readily withdrawable demand or term deposits" to fully protect the security and liquidity of assets.
 Up to now, the Exchange has never invested assets in stocks, trusts, and non-self-use real estate, etc.